Durand Line: Background

+The area through which the Durand Line runs became a part of Achaemenid Empire in 2500 BCE, followed by Seleucids, Mauryas, Kushans, and after the conquest of Sasanian Empire, of Arab caliphates.
+Arab Muslims conquered the area in the 7th century and introduced Islam to the Pashtuns.
+It is believed that some of the early Arabs also settled among the Pashtuns in the Sulaiman Mountains.
+Muslim conquests were followed by the Ghaznavid Empire in the 10th century, who in turn were succeeded by a variety of Islamic kingdoms including the Ghurids, Timurids, and Mughals, until 1748, when shortly after the death of Nader Shah Afshar, Durrani Empire was established by Ahmad Shah Abdali.
+The empire founded by Ahmad Shah disintegrated after his death in 1772 but Dost Mohammad Khan restored order in most parts in 1826.
+However, areas such as Peshawar were lost to the Sikhs in 1834.

+The term "Afghanistan" was officially used in 1855, when the British recognized Dost Mohammad Khan as king of Afghanistan.
+Previously, the region was known as Khorasan.

 In 1839, during the First Anglo-Afghan War, British-led Indian forces invaded Afghanistan and initiated a war with the Afghan rulers.
 Two years later, in 1842, the British were defeated and the war ended.
 The British again invaded Afghanistan in 1878, during the Second Anglo-Afghan War.
-The British decided to accept a new Amir who was a British opponent – Abdur Rahman Khan and the Treaty of Gandamak was signed in 1880.
-Afghanistan ceded control of various frontier areas to India.
+The British decided to support Abdur Rahman Khan and the Treaty of Gandamak was signed in 1880, under which Afghanistan ceded control of various frontier areas to British India.
 The British failed in their objective to maintain a British resident in Kabul but having attained their other geopolitical objectives, the British withdrew.

+Durand Line Agreement

 In October 1882, Amir Abdul Rehman Khan sent a letter to the viceroy of the British Indian Empire for addressing the need of Indo-Afghan border.
 In 1892, the viceroy, Lord Lansdowne, appointed Major General Frederick Roberts, for settling the issue.
 However, the amir showed reluctance to this appointment due to the active role of Major General Frederick Roberts in Second Anglo-Afghan War.
 In 1893, Mortimer Durand was dispatched to Kabul by the Government of India to sign an agreement with Amir Abdur Rahman Khan for fixing the limits of their respective spheres of influence as well as improving diplomatic relations and trade.
 On 12 November 1893, the Durand Line Agreement was reached.
-The two parties later camped at Parachinar, a small town near Khost in Afghanistan, which is now part of the Federally Administered Tribal Areas (FATA) of Pakistan, to delineate the frontier.
+The two parties later camped at Parachinar, a small town near Khost in Afghanistan, which is now in Kurram District of Pakistan, to delineate the frontier.

 From the British-Indian side, the camp was attended by Mortimer Durand and Sahibzada Abdul Qayyum, Political Agent Khyber Agency representing the Viceroy of India and Governor General of India.
 The Afghan side was represented by Sahibzada Abdul Latif and a former governor of Khost Province in Afghanistan, Sardar Shireendil Khan, representing Amir Abdur Rahman Khan.
 The original 1893 Durand Line Agreement was written in English, with translated copies in Dari.

-The resulting agreement or treaty led to the creation of a new province called the North-West Frontier Province, now known as Khyber Pakhtunkhwa, a province of Pakistan which includes FATA and the Frontier Regions.
-It also led to Afghanistan receiving Nuristan and Wakhan.